postman-solutions-eng/backstage-postman-plugin/README.md

 # Configure Postman Frontend Plugin for Backstage

+The Postman frontend plugin enables you to link your APIs to their corresponding collections, published APIs, and monitors within Postman.
+You can also discover APIs and collections within your Postman Team that have been tagged with a tag of your choice and add them to the catalogue.

+It is a community-driven initiative to extend Backstage functionalities with Postman.

+## Dependencies

+*Important:* Please note that the frontend plugin will not function without the backend plugin.

+Refer to the installation steps for the backend plugin [here]([https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#configure-postman-backend-plugin-for-backstage](https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#installation)).

 ## Getting Started

 1. Configure your Postman API key in your local `app-config.yaml` or production `app-config.production.yaml` file: